rackerlabs/rackspace-how-to/content/cloud-databases/upgrade-a-cloud-databases-instance-from-mysql-56-to-newer-mariadb-or-percona.md

 Use the following steps to perform this task:

-1. Log in to a cloud server that's available within the same data center as your source and destination database instances.
+1. Log in to a cloud server that is available within the same data center as your source and destination database instances.

 2. Run the <code>mysqldump</code> command, replacing the following items